rscherrer/ggsim/README.md

 devtools::install_github("rscherrer/ggsim", build_vignettes = TRUE)
 ```

-where setting the `buikd_vignettes` argument to TRUE will allow you to view the vignette from R, using `browseVignettes("ggsim")` after installing the package.
+where setting the `build_vignettes` argument to TRUE will allow you to view the vignette from R, using `browseVignettes("ggsim")` after installing the package.

 Suggestions and contributions to further improve the package are welcome.